Currently reading: Aalto Leaders' Insight: "As An Industry, We Must Become More Transparent about Our Environmental Impact"

 Efficient process operation saves both energy and raw materials, improving both sustainability and profitability."

-Roine and Reuter list pioneering companies with whom they have collaborated in the past: copper producers Aurubis and KGHM; mining, smelting and metal recovery company Boliden; and Roine's employer, metals processing technology expert Metso.
+Roine and Reuter list pioneering companies with whom they have collaborated in the past, including copper producers Aurubis and KGHM, mining, smelting, and metal recovery company Boliden, and Roine's employer, Metso, a metals processing technology expert.

-Including LCAs in process planning and process operation makes it easy to combine the positive environmental impacts with more efficient business operations, especially also to quantify what is carbon-neutral.
-In addition, the combination of LCA tool and exergetic analysis that Roine and Reuter included into HSC, makes this a rather powerful combination to fully understand the limits of systems, as well as metallurgical processing technology and flowsheets.
+Including LCAs in process planning and process operation makes it easier to combine the positive environmental impacts with more efficient business operations, especially in quantifying what is carbon-neutral.
+In addition, the combination of the LCA tool and exergetic analysis, as included by Roine and Reuter in HSC, makes this a powerful combination for fully understanding the limits of systems, as well as metallurgical processing technology and flowsheets.

 "Efficient process operation saves both energy and raw materials, improving both sustainability and profitability.
 Typically, if you can improve process efficiency, you can also recover more metals and consume less energy and water," observes Roine.